 Simran*, an international student from India, had to take the English language proficiency test 67 times before she could achieve the score she needed to be eligible for permanent residency in Australia.
 She says this has cost her tens of thousands of dollars, two years of her time in Australia and a well-paying job.

-“Until August this year, passing the PTE (Pearson Test of English) had become the fulcrum of our lives.
+“Until August 2019, passing the PTE (Pearson Test of English) had become the fulcrum of our lives.
 I’d study day and night and yet I couldn't attain my target.
 I had begun to feel that I was an utter failure and avoided social events,” says Simran who finally got the required result in August 2019.

 Ironically, she coached students for PTE and the International English Language Testing System (IELTS) in India before she moved to Australia in 2013.